Owning a website gives you an online presence, but making it appear in search results is what will bring you prospective leads and customers.

 But if you look at the underlying code (which is what search engines see), you’ll notice something like this:

-And yeah, it’s a little intimidating when you look at it that way.
-But that’s why we built Schema Pro – to make it easy for you to add structured data without the complexity of manually adding code to each page.
+This is made easier with Schema Pro – for you to add structured data without the complexity of manually adding code to each page.

 While Google has hinted that structured data itself might help your site rank higher in the future, there isn’t any data to show that adding schema markup to your site will make it rank higher in Google right now.
 But there is data showing that schema markup can help you get more traffic from Google.